OptionsQuantitative FinanceApril 3, 2026

 In bear regimes, the short leg of a momentum portfolio (worst-performing stocks) behaves like a written call option.
 A violent bear-market rally causes exponential surges in these heavily shorted stocks due to short-covering panics.

-Put Ratio Spread (1x2)Long 1 ATM Put, Short 2 OTM PutsEntered for net credit; mathematically exploits steep IV skew.Unlimited downside risk in a violent, gap-down crash.
+Put Ratio Spread (1x2)Long 1 ATM Put, Short 2 OTM PutsEntered for net credit; exploits steep IV skew.Unlimited downside risk in gap-down crash.

-Put-Heavy CollarLong Stock, Short 1 Call, Long 2+ PutsNeutralizes delta; finances expensive downside protection.Caps all upside potential; requires active management.
+Put-Heavy CollarLong Stock, Short 1 Call, Long 2+ PutsNeutralizes delta; finances downside protection.Caps upside; requires active management.

-VIX Call SpreadLong VIX Call, Short Higher VIX CallMitigates contango drag and theta decay.Capped profitability if volatility surges parabolically.
+VIX Call SpreadLong VIX Call, Short Higher VIX CallMitigates contango drag and theta decay.Capped profitability if volatility surges.

 Volatility Regime Trading